LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/dialog-templates.md

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/dialogtemplates_2.png">

-    The dialog itself is automatically made a part of the template definition, but you need to specify other dependencies.
-You do this next. *Take care when specifying the dependencies.
+    The dialog itself is automatically made a part of the template definition, but you need to specify other dependencies. *Take care when specifying the dependencies.
 Successful use of the dialog template by other bot developers depends on whether all needed items (other dialogs, environment variables, etc.) are included.*

 5. In the Add Template Definition window, specify the following: